wangjm76/card-application/README.md

 ## Completing the exercise

-### Submission

-1. Fork the repo to your own repository or setup provided _.zip_ project into your own repository.
-2. Complete the exercise.
-3. Add [TL-Recruitment](https://github.com/TL-Recruitment) Github user to read your repository and/or provide a link to your repo with the completed task

-### Duration

-You should spend around ~1.5hrs on this task.
-You may spend longer if you wish, but ensure you think about which are the most critical pieces to complete first.

 ## How to Run

 Open the project with IntelliJ or Eclipse or any other IDE of your choice